Transport Medications Role 1

 Oral options include Paracetamol/Acetaminophen and NSAIDs.

-Analgesic Oral Single Dose Packs have been prepared.
+Analgesic Oral Single Dose Packs

 Example